 Neurodevelopmental Pathway Bassetlaw (NPB)

-On this page you will see information about the neurodevelopment assessment process for young people in Bassetlaw, including referrals, pathway details and who may be involved.
+On this page you will see information about the neurodevelopment assessment process for children and young people in Bassetlaw, including referrals, pathway details and who may be involved.

 How can I get a referral?

-Schools support children with additional needs through an ‘assess, plan, do and review’ graduated response process which means that early years services and schools will lead on the request for assessment - not GPs.
+Schools support children and young people with additional needs through an ‘assess, plan, do and review’ graduated response process which means that early years services and schools will lead on the request for an assessment - not GPs.

-If you're concerned about your child, the first step is to speak with the school's early years staff.
-They’ll look at your child’s needs and work to put the right help and support in place.
+If you're concerned about your child or young person, the first step is to speak with the school's early years staff.
+They’ll look at your child or young person’s needs and work to put the right help and support in place.
 This includes gathering important health information at school to build a clearer picture.
 If concerns continue and a neurodevelopmental assessment is thought to be needed, the school team will refer your child to the neurodevelopmental pathway for further support.

 For more information regarding the Neurodevelopmental Pathway Bassetlaw (NPB) referral process please see the pathway information here